irlgabriel/members_only/README.md

 #Added Styling using bootstrap

-#Added Post and Usel Model)
+#Added Post and Usel Model

 Need to figure out associations between the two models.

-Also the forms do not seem to POST for some reason, thus not creating any models.
+!!!!!!!!!!Also the forms do not seem to POST for some reason, thus not creating any models.